X icon white, transparent background.

 Broadband salary structure

-In a broadband structure (also referred to as broadbanding), the salary range for a role is broken down into fewer pay grades with wider ranges between the minimum and maximum rates.
+In a broadband structure, also referred to as broadbanding, the salary range for a role is broken down into fewer pay grades with wider ranges between the minimum and maximum rates.

 While broadbanding can give the impression of fewer promotion opportunities, one advantage of this approach is its flexibility and potential for better internal equity.
-This is especially helpful for employers that want to move from a strict organizational hierarchy to a more horizontal structure with seamless internal promotion opportunities, as broadbanding reduces the number of apparent “tiers” that exist in a traditional structure.
+This is especially helpful for employers who want to move from a strict organizational hierarchy to a more horizontal structure with seamless internal promotion opportunities, as broadbanding reduces the number of apparent “tiers” that exist in a traditional structure.

 Employees may also enjoy the feeling that, because they might share the same pay grade as someone with more seniority or experience, they’re equally valued and respected team members.